You’ve come up with the idea, assembled your team, and established funding…so the hard part is over now, right?

 Not really.
 You have the killer service or product…now you need to let people know about it.
 Sure, you can promote it on social media, but how’s organic social distribution working for you these days.
 Getting traditional press and market influencers to highlight or cover your startup is key to getting attention, especially in an ever-changing media landscape-flooded with stories on tech’s Big 5.

-Securing an interview with a journalist, analyst or market influencer is one of the ultimate goals of a PR campaign.
+Securing an interview with a journalist, analyst or market influencer is one of the strategic tactics of working on a PR campaign with your own startup’s team or with a PR agency.
 It gives you the chance to highlight important aspects of your company and expand upon ideas that you just can’t in an email or press release.
 It gives you the opportunity to bring your startup to life.
 All you have to do is nail it (no pressure), and keep these tips in mind: